 The two palaeontologist who know about extinction and the environment, who can see the world in geological time, who have studied the dinosaurs as though they are friends, escape.
 So do the two young children, the next generation.
 Gennaro, the General Manager, escapes with them; he comments, "This island is too dangerous.
 It must be destroyed".
 He asks that it be napalmed, in a kind of military operation.
 There is a vicious response from Dr Grant, for those kinds of simplistic solutions are no longer tenable.
 "You made it!" he snarls.
 "You're responsible for it.
 You have to take care of it".
-So if you create velociraptors, you need to study them, understand them, learn to live with them.
+So if you create velociraptors, you need to study them, understand them, learn | A tense scene from 'Andorra'.
+Andrew Williams and Belinda Smith. to live with them.
 You cannot destroy them and glibly assume that you can start again.
 When the Costa Rican army helicopter arrives to airlift the survivors off the island, this snatch of conversation occurs.
 It is apocryphal: The officer came forward again....
 "Are you in charge?"
 "No", Grant said.